WIEN2k-FAQ: How to select RMT radii?

 Back to:

-it is.
+settings of RMTs can be VERY IMPORTANT.
 Let me try to make a few statements, but it is important that you

 consider all points, not just one or two.